facebookresearch/habitat-lab/README.md

 ## Installation

 1. Clone the github repository and install using the commands below.
-Note that we only support [python3](https://pythonclock.org/), all the development and testing was done using python3.6.
+Note that python>=3.6 is required for working with habitat-api.
+All the development and testing was done using python3.6.
 Please use 3.6 to avoid possible issues.
 ```bash
 cd habitat-api
 pip install -e .